nevakee716/cwPivotTable/help/Help_layout.md

 If true, the drag&drop column will be hidden

+### Hide Row

+If true, the drag&drop rowwill be hidden

 ### Hide Totals

 If true, the totals column and row will be hidden